Recently, I have found myself drawn back to material I studied many years ago.

-The charcteristically dismissive individual will put on a ‘face’, and appear as strong as possible to the outside world.
+The characteristically dismissive individual will put on a ‘face’, and appear as strong as possible to the outside world.

 An understanding of our ‘favourite’ life position we may have developed can help us design small, safe experiments.
 Of course, we need some sophistication; not to kid ourselves that we have developed a single and clearly-defined relationship with our key care-takers.

-One such safe experiment might be ‘acting as if ….’, that is knowing what our common tendency is, and deliberately compensating for it.
-Acting a different part; preparing to be confident when we do not feel it; practising assertiveness with other people, when that does not come naturally.
+One such safe experiment might be ‘acting as if ....’; that is, knowing what our common tendency is, and systematically compensating for it.
+How?
+By acting a different part or devising ‘confidence behaviour’, when we do not feel it.
+For a practical example, consider Anna’s words in the song, I Whistle a Happy Tune in the musical, The King and I. There are further suggestions about practising assertiveness with other people, when that does not come naturally.

-Much will change over time and we can travel around the matrix according to changing circumstances and over the decades.
+Much will change over time and we can travel around the OK Corral according to changing circumstances, and over the decades.

 Even so, when certain behaviours are repeated often enough, then a patterned way of attaching to our care-takers can emerge.
 This pattern is likely to shape our style of relating to other people throughout our lives.